gntsqid/Capstone/README.md

   - I am collecting GeoData from Sensors and may want that to be separate from harvested data (REVISIT)
   - If harvestable data is abvailable, *make sure its reputable, legal, and redacts PII*.
 Potentially look into contracts with the Police Department for data or find online sources.

+---
+**1/1/2025**\
+I have created a postgresql database to host everything.\
+This will be where the data gets piped to and has tables with columns like:
+- parking space number
+- available (bool)
+- functional (bool)

+The next step is to create a REST API to expose it.

+I have also decided to create an Android app instead and am dropping PHP fully.